 By Amir Roshan

-The sit-in that started at Aliabad, the main town of Hunza District on Monday, is now spreading in other districts of Gilgit-Baltistan and cities of Pakistan, grabbing the attention of national as well as international media.
+The sit-in that started at Aliabad, the main town of Hunza District on Monday, is now spreading to other districts of Gilgit-Baltistan and cities of Pakistan, grabbing the attention of national as well as international media.

-Religious scholar Sheikh Muneer Hussain while addressing the Chehlum congregation of the martyrs of Karbala at Chalt, Nager said that Baba Jan is a hero of Gilgit-Baltistan who raised voice for the oppressed people.
+Religious scholar Sheikh Muneer Hussain while addressing the Chehlum congregation of the martyrs of Karbala at Chalt, Nager said that Baba Jan is a hero of Gilgit-Baltistan who raised his voice for the oppressed people.

-He criticized the government for setting free terrorist who killed hundreds of innocent people across Pakistan, in KP’s tribal areas and Balochistan and school children while keeping those innocent youth behind bars for nine years who speak for justice and rights of the people.
+He criticized the government for setting free terrorists who killed hundreds of innocent people across Pakistan, in KP’s tribal areas and Balochistan and school children while keeping those innocent youth behind bars for nine years who speak for justice and rights of the people.

-He warned that if the 14 prisoners were not released he will give a call for protest march across GB.
+He warned that if the 14 prisoners were not released he will give a call for a protest march across GB.